-MINIMUM LIMITS REQUIRED TYPE OF COVERAGE REQUIREMENT EACH OCCURRENCE AGGREGATE YES WORKER'S COMPENSATION STATUTORY YES EMPLOYER'S LIABILITY STATUTORY YES BODILY INJURY \$2,000,000 \$2,000,000 TES GENERAL LIABILITY, INCLUDING PERSONAL INJURY, BROAD FORM PROPERTY DAMAGE BLANKET CONTRACTUAL, PROPERTY DAMAGE \$2,000,000 \$2,000,000 PRODUCTS/COMPLETED OPERATIONS AND FIRE LEGAL LIABILITY BODILY INJURY & PROPERTY DAMAGE COMBINED. \$2,000,000 \$2,000,000 YES TECHNOLOGY ERRORS AND OMISSIONS LIABILITY COVERAGE.
+MINIMUM LIMITS REQUIRED TYPE OF COVERAGE REQUIREMENT EACH OCCURRENCE AGGREGATE YES WORKER'S COMPENSATION STATUTORY YES EMPLOYER'S LIABILITY STATUTORY YES GENERAL LIABILITY, INCLUDING PERSONAL BODILY INJURY \$2,000,000 \$2,000,000 INJURY, BROAD FORM PROPERTY DAMAGE BLANKET CONTRACTUAL, PROPERTY DAMAGE \$2,000,000 \$2,000,000 PRODUCTS/COMPLETED OPERATIONS AND FIRE LEGAL LIABILITY BODILY INJURY & PROPERTY DAMAGE COMBINED. \$2,000,000 \$2,000,000 YES TECHNOLOGY ERRORS AND OMISSIONS LIABILITY COVERAGE.
 THE POLICY SHALL AT A MINIMUM COVER PROFESSIONAL MISCONDUCT OR LACK OF REQUISITE SKILL FOR THE PERFORMANCE OF SERVICES DEFINED IN THE CONTRACT AND SHALL ALSO PROVIDE COVERAGE FOR THE FOLLOWING RISKS: (i) NETWORK SECURITY LIABILITYARISING FROM UNAUTHORIZED ACCESS TO, USE OF, OR TAMPERING WITH COMPUTERS OR COMPUTER SYSTEMS, INCLUDING HACKERS, EXTORTION, AND (ii) LIABILITY ARISING FROM INTRODUCTION OF ANY FORM OF MALICIOUS SOFTWARE INCLUDING COMPUTER VIRUSES INTO, OR OTHERWISE CAUSING DAMAGE TO THE CITY'S OR THIRD PERSON'S COMPUTER, COMPUTER SYSTEM, NETWORK, OR SIMILAR COMPUTER RELATED PROPERTY AND THE DATA, SOFTWARE AND PROGRAMS THEREON.
 CONTRACTOR SHALL MAINTAIN IN FORCE DURING THE FULL LIFE OF THE CONTRACT.
 THE POLICY SHALL PROVIDE COVERAGE FOR BREACH RESPONSE COSTS AS WELL AS REGULATORY FINES AND PENALTIES AS WELL AS CREDIT MONITORING EXPENSES WITH LIMITS SUFFICIENT TO RESPOND TO THESE OBLIGATIONS.
 ALL DAMAGES \$2,000,000 \$2,000,000

+Item 11

+Attachment A - Flock

+Group, Contra act

 YES CYBER AND PRIVACY INSURANCE.
-ALL DAMAGES \$2,000,000 \$2,000,000
+ALL DAMAGES S23187316 000.000

-.
-20 SUCH INSURANCE SHALL INCLUDE COVERAGE / == =/ q=,000,000 ↓,,
+SUCH INSURANCE SHALL INCLUDE COVERAGE 32318/310

 FOR LIABILITY ARISING FROM COVERAGE IN AN

 AMOUNT SUFFICIENT TO COVER THE FULL

 REPLACEMENT VALUE OF DAMAGE TO,

 ALTERATION OF, LOSS OF, THEFT,

 DISSEMINATION OR DESTRUCTION OF

 ELECTRONIC DATA AND/OR USE OF

 CONFIDENTIAL INFORMATION, "PROPERTY" OF

 THE CITY OF PALO ALTO THAT WILL BE IN THE

 CARE, CUSTODY, OR CONTROL OF VENDOR,

 INFORMATION INCLUDING BUT NOT LIMITED

 TO, BANK AND CREDIT CARD ACCOUNT

 INFORMATION OR PERSONAL INFORMATION,

 SUCH AS NAME, ADDRESS, SOCIAL SECURITY

 NUMBERS, PROTECTED HEALTH INFORMATION

 OR OTHER PERSONAL IDENTIFICATION

 INFORMATION, STORED OR TRAMSITTED IN

 ELECTRONIC FORM.

 BODILY INJURY \$1,000,000 \$1,000,000

 EACH PERSON \$1,000,000 \$1,000,000

 EACH OCCURRENCE \$1,000,000 \$1,000,000

-YES AUTOMOBILE LIABILITY, INCLUDING ALL . , , . , ,
+YES AUTOMOBILE LIABILITY, INCLUDING ALL . , , .,,,

 OWNED, HIRED, NON-OWNED PROPERTY DAMAGE \$1,000,000 \$1,000,000

+- , , , , , . , ,

 BODILY INJURY AND PROPERTY \$1,000,000 \$1,000,000

-DAMAGE, COMBINED ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, . , ,
+DAMAGE, COMBINED .,,, .,,,

-YES PROFESSIONAL LIABILITY, INCLUDING, ERRORS
+YES PROFESSIONAL LIABILITY, INCLUDING, ERRORS •

 AND OMISSIONS, MALPRACTICE (WHEN

-APPLICABLE), AND NEGLIGENT PERFORMANCE ALL DAMAGES \$1,00 0,000
+APPLICABLE), AND NEGLIGENT PERFORMANCE ALL DAMAGES \$1,000 ,000

-VEC THE CITY OF PALO ALTO IS TO BE NAMED AS AN A DDITIONAL INSURED: CONTRACTOR R, AT ITS SOLE COS T AND EXPENSE,
+THE CITY OF PALO ALTO IS TO BE NAMED AS AN A

+YES

-YES SHALL OBTAIN AND MAINTAIN, IN FULL FORCE AND EFFECT THROUGHOUT THE E NTIRE TERM OF A ANY RESULTANT
+SHALL OBTAIN AND MAINTAIN, IN FULL FORCE

-AGREEMENT, THE INSURANCE COVERAGE HE AGREEMENT, THE INSURANCE COVERAGE HEREIN DESCRIBED, INSURING NOT ONLY CONTRACTOR AND ITS

-SUBCONSULTANTS, IF ANY, BUT ALSO, WITH TH SUBCONSULTANTS, IF ANY, BUT ALSO, WITH THE EXCEPTION OF WORKERS' COMPENSATION, EMPLOYER'S LIABILITY
+AGREEMENT, THE INSURANCE COVERAGE HE SUBCONSULTANTS, IF ANY, BUT ALSO, WITH THI

-AND PROFESSIONAL INSURANCE, NAMING AS ADDITIONAL INSUREDS CITY, ITS COUNCIL MEMB ERS, OFFICERS,
+AND PROFESSIONAL INSURANCE, NAMING AS ADDITIONAL INSUREDS CITY, ITS KS, UFFICERS,

 AGENTS, AND EMPLOYEES.